TordWessman/r2web3/README.md

 ## Secure connection (HTTPS)
 When accessing a HTTP over TLS, one must specify the root certificate for the endpoint when instantiating the `ESP8266Network`.

-Note that `Restart()` method must be called once WiFi connection has been eshablished.
+Note that `Restart()` method must be called once the WiFi connection has been established _if_ the device clock has lost synchronization (e g after suspension).

 ```
 const char publicnode_cert [] PROGMEM = R"CERT(